-Every business leader wants to keep their employees engaged and incentivised to improve the overall performance of their company.
+Every business leader wants to keep their employees engaged and incentivised to improve their company’s overall performance.

 Research shows that companies with employee share plans have ‘lower employee churn, higher sales, higher value added, higher labour productivity and higher growth’ than those without.

-ESOPs can be a win-win for both employees and the companies they work for.
+In countries such as Australia, ESOPs can be a win-win for both employees and the companies they work for.
+By offering employees the option to purchase company shares, they become partial owners of the company and benefit from its success.
 They’re a great way to reward and compensate high-performing employees while freeing up cash for your company.
-An ESOP incentivises employees to become personally invested in your business’s wellbeing, which can lead to sustained growth and increased company performance.
+An ESOP incentivises employees to become personally invested in your business’s well-being, which can lead to sustained growth and increased company performance.

 The Life Cycle of an ESOP

 The four main stages of the ESOP life cycle are:

 - Offer: employees receive an invitation to participate in an ESOP via an offer.
 If they accept the ESOP offering, the business allots a fixed number of share options to them.

 - Vesting: generally, once an employee has fulfilled a time-based service condition or specific performance obligations, a proportion of the allotted options will vest.
 Once vested, employees can exercise their right to purchase these company shares.

 Exercise: to exercise these vested options, the employee must pay the total exercise cost (number of options multiplied by exercise price) to receive the shares.
 Once the employee has completed the purchase, the shares acquired generally allow for rights, including voting and/or dividends.
 If the employee doesn’t exercise their vested options before the expiry date, the options lapse.
 This means the employee can no longer exercise these options.